Lessons Learned From Growing Up on a Farm

 I remember my folks being very generous to all relatives and friends who visited.
 During the summer, it seemed that ma and dad would give a lot of vegetables to my two uncles when they came to visit.
 They would also stay for supper before going back to the city.
 Friends were often supper guests, too.
 In times of need, dad would lend money to a neighbor or help him repair farm machinery.

 Growing up we didn't have much money, so we couldn't waste it.
-Dad and ma had to always watch every penny in order to make the monthly mortgage payment.
+Dad and ma had to always watch every penny to make the monthly mortgage payment.
 For this reason, vacations, entertainment, and new clothes were out of the question.
 Dad always bought second-hand cars, and both he and ma bought used clothes.
 We kids also always got our new school clothes from discount department stores.

 7. Endure Inconvenience

 No indoor plumbing was the first inconvenience I endured during the first three years on the farm.
 We had an outhouse to use when the weather wasn't cold.
 During the winter, we used chamber pots in the house and always bathed in small portable tubs.
-The hot water for our baths came from pots of water which were heated up on a stove.
+The hot water for our baths came from pots of water that were heated up on a stove.

 The moral lessons learned from growing up on a farm have stayed with me over all the years.
 I especially appreciate the lessons I learned about the importance of hard work and the value of money.
 There are too many spoiled young people today who need to learn the moral lessons which I have learned for life.
 If they did, I think the world would be a much better place.

 What valuable moral lessons did you learn while growing up?